dbaldoni/notion-scriba/PROJECT_COMPLETION_REPORT.md

 ## 📊 Project Overview

 **Notion Docs Synapse** is now a **production-ready** standalone AI documentation generator with multi-LLM support and direct Notion synchronization.
-The system was successfully extracted from the Vitruvyan project and rebuilt as an independent, enterprise-grade tool.
+The system was successfully extracted and rebuilt as an independent, enterprise-grade tool.

 ---